best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 It's not easy to remember to run your tests manually at regular intervals.
 And you're right to think "surely this could be automated too?".
 Use [continuous integration](continuous-integration) to automate the running of tests.
-This way, tests can be triggered to run when any changes are made to your remote version control repository.
+This way, you can trigger tests to run when any changes are made to your remote version control repository.

 ## Record the outcomes of your tests